nzakas/nui/README.md

 # NUI

-The New User Interface (NUI) project is an **experimental** web UI library with the goal of allowing developers to create rich, interactive web pages without writing a single line of JavaScript.
+The "No JavaScript" User Interface (NUI) project is an **experimental** web UI library with the goal of allowing developers to create rich, interactive web pages without writing a single line of JavaScript.

 ## EXPERIMENT!!